wantouw/CVisualizer/README.md

 # CVisualizer
 Visualizer for sorting, maze solving, and path finding in a sandbox using only C++.
 Uses well known sorting, path-finding, and maze generation algorithms.
+You can simply compile and run the executable file.

 ### Sorting Algorithms
 - Quick Sort